HosseinAssaran/Testcase-map-reduce-assignment/README.md

+# Give a solution for an assignment mentioned in Rust By Example Book
+The assigment is:
+<p><B>It is not wise to let our number of threads depend on user inputted data.
+What if the user decides to insert a lot of spaces?
+Do we really want to spawn 2,000 threads?
+Modify the program so that the data is always chunked into a limited number of chunks, defined by a static constant at the beginning of the program.</B></p>
-# Multi-Threaded Map-Reduce for Summing Digits in a String With Limited Number of Chunks
+<p>If I want to name this project I should say:"Multi-Threaded Map-Reduce for Summing Digits in a String Witb Limited Number of Chunks.</p>

-**This modification addresses the assignment in the page below:**
+<p><b>For more information refer to the page below:</b></p>

 *  https://doc.rust-lang.org/rust-by-example/std_misc/threads/testcase_mapreduce.html